Air Force veteran whose story was told in 'Black Hawk Down' dies

 By Judi Brinegar | The Courier-Tribune (Tribune News Service) | Published: October 29, 2016

-ASHEBORO — A recognized hero, S/Sgt.
+ASHEBORO — A recognized hero, Staff Sgt.
 Jeffrey Wayne Bray, 49, a Randolph County, N.C. native, died Oct.
 24 at Columbus Regional Healthcare.

 You might not know his name, but his actions in Somalia in 1993 earned him a Silver Star —and those actions were later portrayed in the movie, “Black Hawk Down.”